Sign In / Sign Out

 Phoenix is a 3U CubeSat that will investigate urban heat islands in several U.S. cities, focusing on the Phoenix, Arizona metropolitan area.
 The spacecraft will carry an off-the-shelf thermal-infrared imager providing sub-100 meter resolution.
 The 18-month mission will launch in 2018 and provide daily monitoring of the target cities.
 Phoenix is being developed and built by an interdisciplinary team of ASU undergraduate students under faculty mentorship.
 (Principal Investigator Judd Bowman)

-The SPARCS mission, led by SESE, will fly a 6U CubeSat containing a telescope and a camera with two ultraviolet-sensitive detectors developed by JPL.
+The SPARCS mission, led by the School, will fly a 6U CubeSat containing a telescope and a camera with two ultraviolet-sensitive detectors developed by JPL.
 The mission is to monitor the flares and sunspots of M dwarf stars to determine how habitable the space environment is for planets orbiting them.
 M dwarfs are very common in the Milky Way Galaxy and many have planets in their habitable zones.
-SPARCS will be designed, tested, and operated at SESE, with participation by graduate and undergraduate students.
+SPARCS will be designed, tested, and operated at the School, with participation by graduate and undergraduate students.
 SPARCS is anticipated to launch in the fall of 2021.
 (Principal Investigator Evgenya Shkolnik)

 The OSIRIS-REx Thermal Emission Spectrometer (OTES), now on its way to asteroid Bennu as part of NASA's OSIRIS-REx mission, was designed and built entirely in SESE's laboratories and cleanrooms.
 Two other deep-space instruments are currently under construction in our cleanrooms: one will orbit Mars and survey its atmosphere and climate, the other will go to Jupiter's moon Europa and look for thermal anomalies in the global ice shell where the sub-ice ocean may have recently broken through.

-On the roof of ISTB4 is a ground receiving and transmitting antenna, 3-meters (10-feet) in diameter.
-It will be used to communicate with the satellites built at SESE and sent into space.
+On the roof of ISTB4 is a ground receiving and transmitting antenna, 3 meters (10 feet) in diameter.
+It will be used to communicate with the satellites built at the School and sent into space, such as the Phoenix CubeSat, currently being assembled in ISTB4.
+The antenna is also used to test new radio receivers, radio astronomy capabilities, and mechanical and software system upgrades.